ethiapath/ethiapath/README.md

 ### Hi there 👋
-- You can hire me!
+- Currenlty looking for positions.
-- Currently building computers and spinning up side projects
+- Building computers and spinning up side projects at the moment
 - Interested in: Serverless sites, Electronic music, Growth hacking
 - Pronouns: *(any)